Low-ignition Landscapes

 As a homeowner in the wildland/urban interface (WUI), you have the primary responsibility for reducing your home’s vulnerability to wildfire.
 By using an accepted set of principles and practices, you give yourself a huge advantage - not only will you decrease ignitability, but you also will affect how a wildfire behaves on your property.

 Surrounding yourself with a strategically designed, lush, beautiful and well-maintained landscape is your best defense.
-Low-ignition landscaping is simple in principle and revolves around minimizing and rearranging fuels.
+Fire resistant landscaping is simple in principle and revolves around minimizing and rearranging fuels.

 - what defensible space is and how to use it.